learntocloud/learn-to-cloud/phase4/README.md

 ## How does this phase apply to Cloud?

 DevOps is all about getting your solutions to run efficiently.
-It's not specific to Cloud, as you can implement DevOps practices on-prem too.
+It's not specific to Cloud, as you can implement DevOps practices on-prem as well.

-First off, read some stuff about what DevOps is.
-Each cloud platform has a suite of DevOps tools, I've linked a few articles here.
+Read up on what DevOps is.
+Each cloud platform has a suite of DevOps tools, I've linked a few articles here:

 - [Microsoft - What is DevOps](https://azure.microsoft.com/overview/what-is-devops/#overview)
 - [AWS - What is DevOps](https://aws.amazon.com/devops/what-is-devops/)
 - [IBM - A DevOps complete guide](https://www.ibm.com/cloud/learn/devops-a-complete-guide)

 I also think it's worth reading [The Phoenix Project](https://itrevolution.com/the-phoenix-project/) it's a pretty fun read because it's a fictional story but it explains the importance of DevOps.
-But if you'd prefer something more like a textbook with similiar ideas, check out [The DevOps Handbook](https://itrevolution.com/the-devops-handbook/).
+But if you'd prefer something more like a textbook with similar ideas, check out [The DevOps Handbook](https://itrevolution.com/the-devops-handbook/).

 ## DevOps practices